If you’re managing any kind of chronic health condition*, Bacterial Biofilm can make things very slippery.

 Important Point Number THREE

 Bacteria can take multiple forms, depending on their types.
-Is it just me, or does this seem kinda like a video game?)
 Most have the option of becoming dormant (in a cyst or cell-wall deficient state).
-All can gather together like a bunch of unwashed hippies (sorry- I love you, hippies) underneath the stealthy cover of a… BIOFILM!
+All can gather together like a bunch of unwashed hippies (no offense– I love hippies) underneath the stealthy cover of a… BIOFILM!
 When the threat leaves, they come out from behind the biofilm and resume both their frolicking and your misery.

 As time goes on, the microbes that live beneath the biofilm will get reintroduced into the body.
-This can happen via fragments of biofilm that bleb off and float around or a mist of bacteria leaving like a swarm of insects.
-If bad guys live in the biofilm, this is unsettling to say the least.
+This can happen via fragments of biofilm that bleb off and float around or via a mist of bacteria that leaves like a swarm of insects.
 (See a visual of this at around 4:11 in the video below.)

 The fingers below are holding another example of a biofilm… from kombucha!
 You may have heard of this beneficial fermented beverage.
 It’s produced by microbes that live in the biofilm, otherwise known as a SCOBY (symbiotic community of bacteria and yeast).